ibmdb/RIBMDB/README.md

 Use `CLIDriver_Installer.R` to install the CLI driver from internet else if you already have the CLI driver installed, you can simply pass the same as argument i.e. --configure-args="IBM_DB_HOME=<CLI_DRIVER_PATH>" during RIBMDB package installation.

--How to run the installer?
+- How to run the installer?
 ```
 > Rscript CLIDriver_Installer.R
 **Expected O/P: ** Installation Path which has to be used during RIBMDB installation in place of "CLI_DRIVER_PATH" in "configure-args"